right-rudder/summit/src/content/blog/welcome-to-flight-training.md

 In addition to our flight programs, we will offer a series of blog posts to inform our future pilots on the ins-and-outs of the aviation industry.
 Our blog posts will seek to ensure that our pilots are accurately informed on the wide range of aviation careers, requirements, tips, and all other aviation updates.

-We are excited to have you onboard—whether you are an experienced pilot wishing to enhance your skills, or are experiencing flying for the very first time—Red Arrow is ready to help you achieve your aviation goals!
+We are excited to have you onboard—whether you are an experienced pilot wishing to enhance your skills, or are experiencing flying for the very first time—Summit is ready to help you achieve your aviation goals!

 See you in the sky!

-_**The Red Arrow Team**_
+_**The Summit Team**_